-P1 Personal Utility (3% Approach)
+P1 Personal Utility (blurry sensation)

 In our everyday lives, utilities (유틸리티) refer to the essential services and infrastructure that underpin our activities.
-This may range from services such as water, electricity, natural gas, transportations, and waste management.
+This may range from services such as water, electricity, natural gas, transportation, and waste management.
 Or to infrastructure such as roads, bridges, parks, and telecommunications systems.
 If we expand this to the digital space, we may think of utilities as the infrastructure of our computers – such as a web-browser, messenger application, maps, camera, calculator, or note-taking application.

 Utilities on an iPhone, including Airplane Mode

 If you go into the App store on your phone, you'll likely find an "utilities" category.
 Similarly on your desktop computer, there's likely already a "Utilities" folder which contains things like your Bluetooth application, or other applications necesarry to the functioning of our computers.
 One other way to identify a utility, if it's not labled as such, are those applications made by hardware developers such as Apple.
-Since if these applications weren't preinstalled on your phone, tablet, or computer, perhaps it may not function to our basic expectations.
+If these applications weren't preinstalled on your phone, tablet, or computer, perhaps it may not function to our basic expectations.
 In the example of Apple these applications used to include a web-browser (Safari), note-taking app (notes), music player (iTunes/Music), and other truly essential applications.
 Over time however, Apple has broadened their scope to include products such as News, and drawing applications.

 Apps made by Meta